theRealAph/ScopeLocals/README.md

 `get()` its own independent value.
 In the example, Thread 1 is permitted to access the database, so the `DBDriver` proceeds to call `newConnection()` at 8.
 Thread 2 has no database access permission, so `DBDriver` creates and throws an `InvalidPermissionException`.

     Thread 1                                  Thread 2

     8. DBDriver.newConnection()                         8.
 InvalidPermissionException()
     7. DBDriver.open() <-- get -------------------+     7.
 DBDriver.open() <--- get --------------+
        ...                                        |        ...                                    |
        ...
 PERMISSIONS     ...
 PERMISSIONS
     2. AppLogic.handleRequest()                   |     2.
 AppLogic.handleRequest()               |
     1. Server.processRequest() -- set(DATABASE) --+     1.
 Server.processRequest() -- set(NONE) --+

 ### Currently Supported Options

-Developers traditionally turn to `ThreadLocal` in situations like this.
+Developers traditionally turn to thread-local variables in situations like this.
 It provides developers with an independent variable for each thread to share their own copy of data.

-The following example shows how a `Server` implementation might use a `ThreadLocal` to communicate `Permissions` from the server to the database.
+The following example shows how a `Server` implementation might use a thread-local variable to communicate `Permissions` from the server to the database.
 `Server.processRequest()` and `DBDriver.open()` implement the methods
 invoked at 1. and 7. in the thread call stack diagram above.